As abortion pills near Supreme Court, advocates are once burned, twice shy

 “Before these rules changed, medication abortion was nowhere near as attractive an option as it is today because of the logistical difficulties,” said Rachel Rebouché, dean of Temple University School of Law.

-The rules pre-2016 required at least two in-person visits to a provider, and for the patient to take the drug in the provider’s office.
+The rules prior to 2016 required at least two in-person visits to a provider, and for the patient to take the drug in the provider’s office.

 About half of all abortions nationwide are performed using mifepristone as the first of a two-pill regimen.
 Millions of women have used mifepristone since it was first approved in 2000, and serious side effects are extremely rare.